Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Sweating, cool, clammy skin, or paleness

 Rapid or irregular pulse

-If you or someone you know exhibits any of the above warning signs, act immediately.
+If you or someone you know has any of the above warning signs, act right away.
 Call 911, or your local emergency number.

 The goal of treatment for a heart attack is to relieve pain, preserve the heart muscle function, and prevent death.

 Treatment in the emergency department may include:

 Intravenous therapy, such as nitroglycerin and morphine